mahdi-eth/mahdi-Eth/README.md

  - ### **Work History:**
   - **Current Role:**
-    -  **Backend Developer** at **Chadco**: Contributing to the design, development, and optimization of scalable backend solutions for multiple impactful projects.
+    -  **Backend Developer** at **Chadco**: Contributing to the design, development, and optimization of scalable backend solutions for multiple impactful projects, such as **[AnyWhereAnyCar](https://anywhereanycar.com)**.
 Utilizing cutting-edge technologies and advanced tools to deliver innovative and high-performance systems.
   - **Previous Roles:**
     - **Backend Developer & Architect** at **Iran Laser**: Led the development and architecture of several applications tailored for the specialized devices produced by the company, during a 6-month tenure.
     - **Lead Backend Developer** at **[inja.homes](https://www.inja.homes)**: Architected and developed the backend from the ground up for a residential platform.
 Led the backend team and was instrumental in creating a scalable, high-performance infrastructure over two years.